Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Concluding remarks

 \citet{Stationary} mentioned the lack of repulsive models on linear networks.
 An interesting case is a determinantal point process (DPP) which to the best of our knowledge has yet not been investigated in connection to linear networks.
 For any given covariance function $c$ on $L$, a well-defined DPP will be specified by the density

 with respect to the unit rate Poisson process on $L$.
 A DPP is a model for repulsiveness (e.g.\ $g\le1$) and it {possesses} a number of appealing properties.
-See \citet{FredEtAl} (and the references therein) who considered DPPs with state space $S=\mathbb R^k$ but many things easily are modified to the case $S=L$.
+See \citet{FredEtAl} (and the references therein) who considered DPPs with points in $\mathbb R^k$ but many things are easily modified to DPPs on linear networks.

 Several facts are interesting: If $c$ is isotropic then the pcf of the DPP is isotropic, and e.g.\ $c$ could be specified by one of the isotropic covariance functions given in Table~\ref{tab:covariances-sphere} and Example~\ref{ex:0}.
 The normalizing constant which is omitted in \eqref{e:dppdens} can be expressed in terms of the eigenvalues of a spectral decomposition of $c$.
 This spectral decomposition is also needed when specifying the $n$-th order intensity functions and an efficient simulation algorithm of the DPP.
 However, it is an open problem how to determine the eigenvalues and eigenfunctions of the spectral representation, in particular if $c$ is required to be isotropic.
 Until this problem has been solved, we need to work with the unnormalized density (in the right hand side of \eqref{e:dppdens}) and to use MCMC methods for approximating the normalizing constant \citep{Geyer,MW04}.